Back to the Feature: Classical 3D Features are (Almost) All You Need for 3D Anomaly Detection: Method Specific Implementation Details

 \subsection{D-SIFT}

-The depth image is used as an input.
-Dense SIFT is applied to all the pixels, to reduce the resolution, average pooling is applied.
-Following standard SIFT practice, a $128$ feature dimension is used.
+We use the depth image as input.
+We apply Dense SIFT to all the pixels, to reduce the resolution, we apply average pooling.
+Following standard SIFT practice, we use a $128$ feature dimension.